Metabase MCP server

 Stats

-This MCP server enables integration with Metabase, allowing AI assistants to access and interact with Metabase dashboards, questions/cards, and databases.
-It provides structured data access and tools for executing queries against your Metabase instance.
+This MCP server provides integration with Metabase API, allowing AI assistants to interact with Metabase dashboards, questions, databases, and execute queries.
+It serves as a bridge between AI systems and your Metabase analytics platform.

 Configuration